 - Interdisciplinary perspective, Scholarship, Communication, Critical thinking, Research.

 - Learning Outcomes

-- Emphasis will be placed on experimental design issues in forensic psychology, the analysis and interpretation of relevant empirical evidence and the application of psychological knowledge to investigative/legal reform.
+Successful completion of this paper places emphasis on experimental design issues in forensic psychology, the analysis and interpretation of relevant empirical evidence and the application of psychological knowledge to investigative/legal reform.